samueldcabral/Marvel-Comic-Store-Kotlin/README.md

 ## Usage

-After cloning this repo, you must create a Config.kt file as follows:
+After cloning this repo, you must set your public and private keys in the Config class inside the config package:

 ```Kotlin
 package br.edu.ifpb.phoebus_marvel_store.config